-- a.
-Indecent Conduct: Savannah Technical College prohibits disorderly, lewd, or indecent conduct, including public physical or verbal action; language commonly considered offensive (not limited to, but including profanity); or distribution of obscene or libelous written or electronic material. - b.
-Violence: Savannah Technical College prohibits mental or physical abuse of any person (including sex offenses) on Technical College Premises or at Technical College sponsored or Technical College supervised functions, including verbal or physical actions which threaten or endanger the health or safety of any such persons.
-This includes fighting and/or other disruptive behavior, which includes any action or threat of action which endangers the peace, safety, or orderly function of Savannah Technical College, its facilities, or persons engaged in the business of the Technical College. - c.
+a.
+Indecent Conduct: Savannah Technical College prohibits disorderly, lewd, or indecent conduct, including public physical or verbal action; language commonly considered offensive (not limited to, but including profanity); or distribution of obscene or libelous written or electronic material.

+b.
+Violence: Savannah Technical College prohibits mental or physical abuse of any person (including sex offenses) on technical College premises or at technical college-sponsored or technical college-supervised functions, including verbal or physical actions which threaten or endanger the health or safety of any such persons.
+This includes fighting and/or other disruptive behavior, which includes any action or threat of action that endangers the peace, safety, or orderly function of Savannah Technical College, its facilities, or persons engaged in the business of the technical college.

+c.
 Harassment: Savannah Technical College prohibits any act, comment, behavior, or clothing which is of a sexually suggestive, harassing, offensive, or intimidating nature.
-Savannah Technical College also prohibits stalking, or behavior which in any way interferes with another Student's rights or an employee's performance or creates an intimidating, hostile, or offensive environment.
-(This also includes the display of or navigation to pornography and other inappropriate websites and materials).
-If in the opinion of Savannah Technical College Officials, clothing and/or behavior (including the presence of gang colors, signs, and/or symbols) are threatening, intimidating, or offensive in nature, sanctions may be imposed immediately. - d.
-Disruption: Savannah Technical College prohibits intentional obstruction or interruption of teaching, research, administration, disciplinary proceedings, or other College activities, including public service functions, and other duly authorized activities on Savannah Technical College Premises or at Savannah Technical College-sponsored activity sites. - e.
-Failure to Comply: Failure to comply with directions of Savannah Technical College Officials and/or failure to identify oneself to these persons when requested to do so.
+Savannah Technical College also prohibits stalking, or behavior which in any way interferes with another student's rights or an employee's performance or creates an intimidating, hostile, or offensive environment.
+This also includes the display of or navigation to pornography and other inappropriate websites and materials and inappropriate behavior on social media and/or networking applications.
+If, in the opinion of Savannah Technical College officials, clothing and/or behavior (including the presence of gang colors, signs, and/or symbols) are threatening, intimidating, or offensive in nature, sanctions may be imposed immediately.

+d.
+Disruption: Savannah Technical College prohibits intentional obstruction or interruption of teaching, research, administration, disciplinary proceedings, or other technical college activities, including public service functions, and other duly authorized activities on Savannah Technical College premises or at technical college-sponsored activity sites.

+e.
+Failure to Comply: Failure to comply with directions of Savannah Technical College officials and/or failure to identify oneself to these persons when requested to do so.